RezaBaiat/TEST/README.md

 `yarn ios` , `yarn ios:prod`

-there are some more scipts worth mentioning:
+there are some more scripts worth mentioning:

 `installNoDev` installs app without need to Nodejs server